Four-Time Defending Centennial Champs Open Season on September 7

 Margraff Completes Staff With Two Additions to Defensive Unit

-Taking over as the Blue Jays' defensive coordinator this season is Mickey Rehring, who is in his second season as a member of head coach Jim Margraff's staff.
-Rehring joined the staff last season and coached the JHU linebackers while also serving as the special teams coordinator.
+Now in his second season as the Blue Jays' defensive coordinator is Mickey Rehring, who is entering his third season as a member of head coach Jim Margraff's staff.
+Rehring joined the staff in 2012 and coached the JHU linebackers while also serving as the special teams coordinator.

-Rehring wasted little time making an impact on the Blue Jay defense as he coached senior linebacker Taylor Maciow to Centennial Conference Defensive Player of the Year honors.
+Rehring wasted little time making an impact on the Blue Jay defense as he coached senior linebacker Taylor Maciow to Centennial Conference Defensive Player of the Year honors in 2012.
 The Blue Jay defense ranked among the top 40 in the nation in rushing, scoring and total defense while also ranking 14th in sacks.

 Rehring came to Johns Hopkins after a three-year stint as an assistant coach at Bowdoin (ME), where he coached the Polar Bear defensive line and also served as the special teams coach.
 Rehring's defensive line fueled a Bowdoin defense that ranked among the nation's best in 2011.
 The Polar Bears finished in the top 50 nationally in five different statistical categories that year, including 16th in total defense, 19th in passing yards allowed per game and 21st in scoring defense.